syeda-eshaa-7/Typescript-Questions/7 Unary Operators/readme.md

 console.log(result);

 ## Answere:
+answer will be 7 becuse its postfix

 # Task 5:
 let c = -3;

 console.log(typeof +c);

 ## Answere:
+answer will be number because type of c is number

 # Task 6:
 let e = 15;